 We would all like to know the direction of the market in advance.
 Good luck with that!
 Second best is planning what to look for and how to react.
 That is the purpose of considering possible themes for the week ahead.
 You can make your own predictions in the comments.

-We have a relatively light week for economic data, but a big one for news.
-I highlight only the most important items, helping us all to focus.
+We have a rather light week for economic data, with an emphasis on housing news.
+While I watch everything, I highlight only the most important items in WTWA.
+It is important to focus.